msv-lab/llm-play/README.md

     llm-query -i *.md -o output

-If the query is provided via stdin or as an argument, the task will be named unnamed.
+If the query is provided via stdin or as an argument, the task will be named `unnamed`.
 If the query is from a file, the task name will be derived from the file path, with all `/` characters replaced by double underscores `__`.

 An output directory must be explicitly provided (e.g. `-o output`) if any of the following conditions are true: